1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1947 Dime Value Guides

-The 1947 Roosevelt dime series encompasses three distinct mint varieties, each offering unique collecting opportunities and market characteristics:
+The 1947 Roosevelt dime series includes three distinct mint varieties, each with its own market personality and collector demand:

 • 1947 No Mint Mark (Philadelphia)